• Skip to primary navigation

 How to can without a canner?

-• If you don't have a canner, take a large pot that will allow the jars to stand in it and be completely covered with water.
+• If you don't have a canner, use a large pot deep enough to fully cover the jars with water.

 Do I need the spices?